yaphi1/jsc/outreach/css-tricks/css-tricks_tracking_tags.md

 - **Security risks**
 When sites have a lot of tracking tags, they're gambling that none of them have issues.
 This is sometimes a losing gamble.
-[This article by security researcher Randy Westergren](https://randywestergren.com/widespread-xss-vulnerabilities-ad-network-code-affecting-top-tier-publishers-retailers/) shows how a tracking tag code vulnerability allowed attackers to run any code they wanted on your page (special thanks to my sharp friend Sam Ratcliffe for debugging this one).
+[This article by security research extraordinaire Randy Westergren](https://randywestergren.com/widespread-xss-vulnerabilities-ad-network-code-affecting-top-tier-publishers-retailers/) shows how a tracking tag code vulnerability allowed attackers to run any code they wanted on your page (special thanks to my sharp friend Sam Ratcliffe for debugging this one).
 That would allow anyone to do all sorts of horrible things, like stealing credit cards for example.
 The issue ended up affecting major brands you hear about every day.

 - **Error risks**
 Sometimes the tracking tag code itself has errors, or it's written in a way that interferes with your site's code.

 - **Slow sites**
-When tracking tags are misapplied, poorly written, or overused, they can cause serious slowdowns in site performance.
+When tracking tags are overused, they can cause serious slowdowns in site performance.
 The slowdowns typically show themselves through page load speed, scrolling, or generally interacting with the site.
+For example, the following image shows the bottom of the long list of assets loaded on Business Insider's homepage.
+The actual document loads in about a second, and third-party scripts make up the majority of the remaining 10 seconds of loading time.
+To their team's credit, they've done a fantastic job of making sure the scripts don't interfere with the critical pieces of the document, but there's only so much you can do when you're asked to load that much stuff on one page.
+This is a common issue across the web.
+[IMAGE:  `business_insider_tags.png`]

 - **Layout changes**
 Some tracking tags insert images or iframes in a way that can mess with the layout of a site.
 The most common effects are extra spaces at the top and bottom of a page.
+[IMAGE:  `comcast space at bottom`]

 - **Some tags bring more tags**
 Some tracking tags call several of their own tracking tags.
 This multiplies all of the problems above.
 Now you have more potential security risks and your page performance can slow down further.